Why Women Are Turkey's Last Hope For Democracy

 Because of all these reforms, Kaplan doesn’t see the point of ongoing protests, and doesn’t plan to attend the March 8 protest this year.
 “Erdoğan isn’t harsh on women.
 He’s harsh on men who persecute women,” Kaplan said, referring to how he stood up to the cleric.
 “He’s a unique guy.”

 The laws, also, don’t necessarily reflect reality.
-I observed a peaceful feminist protest on November 25 last year — the day women across the globe protest violence against women — and riot police blocked, tear gassed, and harassed the women protesting in Istanbul.
-After rogue members of the military attempted a coup to oust Erdoğan in 2016, the AKP raided and shut down Kurdish women’s media and aid organizations, imprisoned thousands of women and accused them of terrorism.
-“The Kurdish women’s movement includes fighting patriarchy everywhere at home, with the police and with the government, Hüda Kaya, a parliamentarian with the Kurdish-backed Peoples Democratic Party or HDP” said Asiye Kolçak, a member of the Kurdish Free Women’s Movement.
+I observed a peaceful feminist protest on November 25 last year—the day women across the globe protest violence against women—and riot police blocked, tear gassed and harassed the women protesting in Istanbul.
+After rogue members of the military attempted a coup to oust Erdoğan in 2016, the AKP raided and shut down Kurdish women’s media and aid organisations, imprisoned thousands of women and accused them of terrorism.
+“The Kurdish women’s movement includes fighting patriarchy everywhere—at home, with the police and with the government" said Asiye Kolçak, a member of the Kurdish Free Women’s Movement.
 “But we also believe in the idea that if women are not free, society isn’t free.”

 Advertisement